Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Related Work: Understanding AI Ontology and Relationality in Human-AI Interactions

-Several \emph{interpersonal relationship theories} have been employed to explain human–AI relationship development mechanisms \cite{Pentina2023}, such as social penetration theory \cite{altman1973social} and attachment theories \cite{west1994patterns, Pentina2023}.
+At the \emph{relational level}, a growing body of HCI literature focuses on humanness in human-chatbot interaction, pointing out both how human aspects are emulated \emph{by} the system and how people perceive humanness \emph{in} the system \cite{rapp2021human}.
+Not without difficulties in defining it, this literature understands humanness as referring to the qualities, experiences, and behaviors that are (uniquely or predominantly) associated with being human (e.g., communication, social connection, intolerance, empathy, among many others) \cite{hond2025}.
+Some studies \cite{Etzrodt2021} argue that subjectivity should be located in personhood rather than humanness, since `human' denotes biological belonging to a species, whereas being a person involves the acknowledgment of personhood and is therefore culturally determined \cite{Hubbard2011DoAndroidsDream}.
+Along this line, the \emph{human–AI communication} (HAIC) literature frames AI systems as communicative others not only because they interact with human users through language-based or sensory modalities \cite{dehnert2023ai, shaikh2023artificially}, but also because they are linguistically conceptualized in this way.
+Here, AI is constituted as `other' through its relation to the human, not only by inherent ontological characteristics or properties \cite{dehnert2023ai}.
+Similarly, it has been argued that we must move beyond the notion of anthropomorphism as the attribution of human qualities to nonhuman systems by individuals \cite{Waytz2010}--- toward a perspective that embeds anthropomorphic qualities in the machine itself within the relationship~\cite{Peter2025}.
+Besides anthropomorphism, scholars have used other theories to explain how, when engaging with computers, people tend to apply the same social rules they use with other humans.
+The \emph{Computers as Social Actors} (CASA) paradigm showed that people exhibit social behaviors when interacting with machines, even when they do not consciously believe that the computers are human-like \cite{Nass1994}.
+More recently, CASA has been expanded to suggest that humans may apply distinct human–media social scripts in these interactions, rather than human-human social scripts \cite{Gambino2020}.
+Within the psychology literature, human-AI relationships have also been proposed to satisfy fundamental human psychological needs (i.e., comfort and emotional security, self-identity formation, and personal efficacy) \cite{wan2021anthropomorphism}.
+For example, Winnicott’s concept of `transitional object,' an entity occupying the ambiguous space between self and other \cite{Winnicott2016}, offers a powerful lens for conceptualizing AI systems.
+Several \emph{interpersonal relationship theories} have been employed to explain human–AI relationship-development mechanisms \cite{Pentina2023}, such as social penetration theory \cite{altman1973social} and attachment theories \cite{west1994patterns, Pentina2023}.
 Within the domain of media studies, the idea of parasocial interaction describes one-directional, mediated relations with favored media characters, which has been extended to AI interactions \cite{auter2000development}.
-In the field of computer-mediated communications, the concept of social presence has been used to explain the feeling of 'another being, either living or synthetic' that appears to react to you \cite{heater1992being, Pentina2023}.
+In the field of computer-mediated communication, the concept of social presence has been used to explain the feeling of `another being, either living or synthetic', that appears to react to you \cite{heater1992being, Pentina2023}.
 Several other theories also emphasize mediated interactions carried out specifically through written language (e.g., \cite{joinson2001self, tidwell2002computer, valkenburg2009effects, walther1996computer}).
 Yet, these theories alone do not fully capture the complex nature of human-AI interaction~\cite{rapp2021human}.
 Rather, the fragmentation of approaches complicates understanding the connection between AI ontology and relationality in human-AI interaction.